tls-attacker/SSH-Attacker/README.md

 $ sudo apt-get install maven
 ```

 SSH-Attacker currently needs Java JDK 11 to run.

-If you have the correct Java version you can run the maven command from the SSH-Attacker directory:
+If you have the correct Java version, you can run the `mvn` command from the SSH-Attacker directory to build the project:

 ```bash
 $ git clone git@github.com:tls-attacker/SSH-Attacker.git